 The symptoms associated with Keratoconus are poor vision with occasional pain and tearing.
 The cone shape of the cornea may also produce astigmatism.
 These symptoms will usually develop at a young age and gradually become worse over time.

 Keratoconus can be treated in the early stages with contact lenses or glasses.
-Generally the cornea will stabilize without causing any severe vision problems.
-If the eyes become scarred and contact lenses can be worn, a corneal transplant may need to be performed.
+Generally, the cornea will stabilize without causing any severe vision problems.
+Keratoconus may progress rapidly, and there is a new hope to arrest this progression with a relatively new procedure of corneal cross-linking.
+If the eyes become scarred and contact lenses cannot be worn, a corneal transplant may need to be performed.